Rajshah64/Comment_App/comment-app/README.md

 - Maintains referential integrity for nested structures
 - Cascade behavior preserved for parent-child relationships

+### 🔔 Notification System (NEW)

+- **Automatic Notifications**: When a user replies to a comment, the parent comment author receives a notification
+- **Efficient Queries**: Notifications can be filtered by read status for better UX
+- **Data Integrity**: Foreign key constraints ensure notifications are cleaned up when comments are deleted
+- **User Privacy**: Users only see their own notifications
+- **Real-time Ready**: Database design supports future real-time notification features

 ### Time-based Restrictions

 - 15-minute window for editing after creation